jpeg729/adventofcode-csharp-notebooks/Readme.md

 # My setup for Advent of code problems

+A simple setup using Polyglot Notebooks in VSCode.

+The provided Api can read the problem and the input data from the website, and submit the response.
+It should be usable by leaderboard chasers.
+(Please test it well first in order to understand how it works and any shortcomings it may have.)

 ## Getting started

 1. Add an environment variable called AOC_SESSION_COOKIE containing your adventofcode session cookie.